Position: Collaborative Agentic AI Needs Interoperability Across Ecosystems: From Generative AI to Collaborative Agentic AI

 However, contemporary agentic architectures predominantly operate through single-agent paradigms, constraining system scalability, modularity, and fault tolerance.
 This architectural limitation necessitates that individual agents manage comprehensive task execution, logical reasoning, and tool orchestration, potentially exceeding agent capabilities when confronting complex scenarios requiring specialized domain expertise or access to heterogeneous tool ecosystems.

 \textbf{Collaborative Agentic AI.} Collaborative agentic AI represents the next step and involves AI agents that can communicate and collaborate across tasks, domains, and organizational boundaries.
 We visualize this frontier in \Cref{fig:workflow} (right).
 Compared to agentic AI with a single agent, agents can form collectives and work together (Step 2).
 For example, a travel agent can coordinate with a calendar agent to check availability, a payment agent to process transactions, and a policy agent to enforce organizational constraints.
 These interactions can all occur without human intervention.
 Such networks of \ac{LLM}-based agents have already been used to simulate human and economic behavior~\cite{li2023econagent, park2023generative}, and to understand dynamics in societies~\cite{gurcan2024llm}.

-The recent boom in AI agents follows substantial work on \ac{MAS}, a field with decades of research on autonomous agents that, similar to collaborative agentic AI, coordinate, negotiate, and act in digital environments~\cite{ferber1999multi}.
+The recent boom in AI agents follows substantial work on \ac{MAS}, a field with decades of research on autonomous agents that, similar to collaborative agentic AI, coordinate, negotiate, and act in digital environments~\cite{ferber1999multi, finin1994kqml, FIPA1997ACL, FIPA2002MessageStructure}.
 Classical MAS research focuses on pre-programmed agents with static rules, whereas \ac{LLM}-powered agents can operate in more unstructured environments and reason using natural language.
+Therefore, while we acknowledge the field of classical MAS, we position this work towards \ac{LLM}-powered agents.
+Beyond classical \ac{MAS}, the \ac{MARL} literature has also contributed foundational ideas to agent coordination, communication, and emergent collaboration~\cite{zhang2021multi} However, our work operates at a different level: while \ac{MARL} addresses how agents learn to coordinate, we focus on the systems-level challenges of cross-ecosystem collaboration among diverse LLM agents at web scale.